The ultimate guide to commercial lease incentives, for tenants

 - submitted receipts.

 Landlords are always eager to attract high-quality tenants on long-term leases, especially in rental markets with high vacancy rates.
-Offering a commercial lease incentive package is one way to do it.
+And offering a commercial lease incentive package is one way to do it.

 - Work out the kind of incentives that will best suit your business – Rent-free periods and rent abatements can help with cash flow, whereas landlord fit-out contributions can assist with initial set-up costs.
-Decide what will work best for you.
+Decide what will work best for you and your business.

 - Thoroughly research current market conditions.
 The ‘generosity’ of the lessor will be largely dictated by their property portfolio, comparable properties and market conditions, so do your research.
-Even better, enlist the help of an tenant representation specialist.
-They will give independent insight of what local market conditions are and are able to fasttrack the proces.
+Even better, enlist the help of a Tenant Representation specialist.
+They will give an independent insight into what local market conditions are and are able to fast-track the process.

-- Hire professionals negotiate on your behalf – A good commercial tenant advisor, knows the market and will bring many years of negotiating experience to secure you the maximum incentive possible and secure tenant friendly lease terms.
+- Hire professionals to negotiate on your behalf – According to our research, tenants who negotiate their own lease pay an average of 22% higher rent over the term of the lease.
+So, it pays to partner with a professional.
+A good Commercial Tenant Advisor knows the market and will bring negotiating experience to secure the maximum incentive possible and tenant-friendly lease terms.

 Get in touch with a member of our team today!